 This used to be a question that would result in a lot of run-around from the company.
 Now IKEA furniture (upholstered and mattresses) made after January 2015 and sold in the US and Canada does not contain flame retardants in the bedding and sofas.
 The stitch bond and zippers do contain chemical flame retardants, though I consider that to be very minor.

 Flame Retardants in Mattresses

-See my post on mattresses to source and compare all-natural versions that do not contain synthetic materials or offgas harmful chemicals (you have to consider the fabrics, fabric treatment and glues as well as foams).
+See my post on mattresses to source and compare all-natural versions that do not contain synthetic materials like polyurethane or offgas harmful chemicals (you have to consider the fabrics, fabric treatment and glues as well as foams).